-Gulf Breeze is a decidedly white-collar city, with fully 91.74% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Gulf Breeze is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Gulf Breeze who work in management occupations (19.63%), sales jobs (16.88%), and office and administrative support (9.60%).
+Gulf Breeze is a decidedly white-collar city, with fully 92.40% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Gulf Breeze is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Gulf Breeze who work in management occupations (17.59%), healthcare (10.65%), and business and financial occupations (10.58%).

-A relatively large number of people in Gulf Breeze telecommute to their jobs.
-Overall, about 7.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.98% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Gulf Breeze is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Gulf Breeze home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gulf Breeze residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gulf Breeze include German, Irish, European, and Italian.
+Important ancestries of people in Gulf Breeze include German, English, Irish, Italian, and French.

 The most common language spoken in Gulf Breeze is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Italian and Spanish.